 - Swiss cheese

-Second, for the richest, silkiest custard filling possible, use heavy cream (not half and half and definitely not milk).
-Of course, half and half or milk will still taste delicious, but you’ll miss out on the silky custard filling that we have come to expect from our favorite quiche Lorraine recipes.
+- For the richest and silkiest custard filling possible, use heavy cream (not half and half and definitely not milk).
+Of course, half and half or milk will still taste delicious, but the texture and taste will not be the same.

 How to Make Quiche Lorraine